Skip to main content

 Okla.
 Stat. tit.
 63, § 2-503(G)

-Agencies must maintain an inventory of seized and forfeited property, up to 100 percent of forfeiture proceeds go to law enforcement
+Agencies must maintain an inventory of seized and forfeited property; Up to 100% of forfeiture proceeds go to law enforcement

 Oregon

-Criminal conviction is required for all civil forfeitures, preponderance of the evidence for personal property; clear and convincing evidence for real property
+Criminal conviction required for all civil forfeitures; Preponderance of the evidence for personal property, clear and convincing evidence for real property

 Pennsylvania

-Counties are required to submit annual forfeiture reports to the Office of the Attorney General, which must aggregate the reports and provide them to the Legislature, 100 percent of forfeiture proceeds go to law enforcement
+Counties must submit annual forfeiture reports to the Office of the Attorney General, which must aggregate the reports and provide them to the Legislature; 100% of forfeiture proceeds go to law enforcement

 Rhode Island